This post may contain affiliate links. Please see my disclosure policy for details.

 It’s the perfect spot to explore the Forest of Dean.
 You can eat a picnic here, visit the café, head out on a hike, spot wildlife and go bird watching!

-Here’s all the things to do at Symonds Yat Rock.
+Here are all the things to do at Symonds Yat Rock.

 Admire the sweeping views of Wye Valley